eclipse-openj9/openj9-docs/docs/xshareclasses.md

 3. The next Docker layer up is an Open Liberty image that is built on the OpenJ9 image.
 As part of this image, the `-Xshareclasses:name=Cache1,layer=1` suboption is used to create another cache called Cache1.
 Because the `layer=1` suboption is specified, this new cache is a layered cache, which builds on `Cache1` in the previous container layer.
 (Open Liberty starts two VMs, so if you instead use the `createLayer` suboption here, two layered caches are created, with layer numbers of 1 and 2.)
 Note that cache layers are different from, and independent of, container layers.

-4. In the same way, another layer is added for an Open Liberty Java application, and another layered cache is created to add to `Cache1`.
+4. In the same way, another Docker layer is added for an Open Liberty Java application, and another layered cache is created to add to `Cache1`.
 The `listAllCaches` suboption now shows all the caches and their layers:

         java -Xshareclasses:listAllCaches
         ...